-Before joining the Coalition, A.D. lead all H.R. and Operations for the Thurgood Marshall College Fund — the nation’s largest organization exclusively representing historically black colleges and universities.
+Before joining the Coalition, A.D. lead the H.R. and Operations function for the Thurgood Marshall College Fund, the nation’s largest organization exclusively representing historically black colleges and universities.

 A.D. also worked with the Center for Advancing Opportunity (CAO), a research-based initiative exploring the removal of barriers to opportunities in fragile communities.
-A.D. was responsible for the operational success of the CAO, program through research delivery, seamless team management, development, and quality control.
+A.D. was responsible for the operational success of CAO, program and research delivery, ensuring seamless team management and development, and quality control.

 A.D. is a SHRM Certified Professional, a certified Project Management Professional, and a Gallup-certified Strengths Coach.
 A.D. received her B.A. in Business Administration and Management Information Systems from the University of the District of Columbia.

 Arinze Ifekauche is an award-winning professional with wide-ranging experience in public policy, politics and communications.
 Before joining the Coalition, Arinze was Communications Director for the Maryland Democratic Party.
 He also worked on Capitol Hill, and was named a “2015 Rising Star” by Campaign and Elections Magazine for his work in electing Baltimore City State’s Attorney Marilyn Mosby and managing the Freddie Gray crisis.

 Arinze has deep experience crafting messages centered on public policy narratives.
 He has coordinated communications efforts at the state, local and federal levels.
 He specializes in simplifying complex policy matters into accessible and useful information to stakeholders.
 Arinze has an undergraduate and Master’s degree in Public Relations from the University of Alabama and Kent State University.